Hermetian/langchain_sxsw/README.md

 - CSS3
 - Vanilla JavaScript
 - GitHub Pages for hosting
+- Formspree for form processing

 ## Viewing the Website

-This website is hosted on GitHub Pages and can be accessed at the URL: `https://[your-username].github.io/[repository-name]`.
+This website is hosted on GitHub Pages and can be accessed at: https://hermetian.github.io/langchain_sxsw/

 ## Setup Instructions